Language Advocacy Followup

 forking and fragmentation are the outcome if current trends

-.
+continue.
 Novell has started coding desktop components in Mono and Sun has

 started coding stuff that requires the proprietary JDK.